roddypratt/tallyview/readme.md

 TallyView gives a live view of UMD text and tallies received using the TSL UMD protocol, either V3.1 or V4.

-TallyView receives UDP messages on port 40001 ( currently hardwired), and automatically detects both V3.1 and V4 protocol variants.
+TallyView receives UDP messages on port 40001 (currently hardwired), and automatically detects both V3.1 and V4 protocol variants.
 V4 packets with bad checksums are ignored.
+TallyView receives TCP messages on port 40001 (currently hardwired).
+This only supports V3.1 protocol.

 ![TallyView Screen Shot](screenshot.png)